Grant Guidelines

 2) Collaborate.
 Consult with grant recipients from past years.
 Ask them to review your proposal or to share key elements they felt made their grant request successful.

-3) Compose.
+3) Apply.
 Complete the grant application, which can be downloaded from the BEF website or from Aspen.
 (Hard copies are available upon request only.)
+Submit your application online by Friday, March 3, 2023 to barredfdn@gmail.com.

-All applicants will be notified of funding decisions in writing by March 1, 2013.
+All applicants will be notified of funding decisions in writing by April 7, 2023.